mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 ## 6/6 A Ghost Is Born - Wilco
 * Nth Listen: Very good

 An album I once considered unlistenable.
 Once I heard the live album once or nine times, I was hooked.
 This album comes alive after five listens - fantastic lyrics, exprimentation.
 People who say this album is a misfire after Yankee Hotel Foxtrot haven't given it the proper time.
-This album is no Smiley Smile - it switches it up from predecessor in the best ways.
+This album is no Smiley Smile - it switches it up in the best ways while not overly hanging on the coattails of its predecessor.

 ## 6/5 Every Picture Tells A Story - Rod Stewart
 * 1st Listen: Ok

+The drums on *Every Picture Tells A Story* and the song *Maggie May* are highlights.

 ## 6/4 Band On The Run - Wings
 * 1st Listen: Pretty good